-If your video cassette recorder and your monitor are equipped with "S" video terminals, connect this unit's S VIDEO SIGNAL VCR IN and OUT terminals to the "S" video input and output of your video cassette recorder, and connect this unit's S VIDEO SIGNAL MONITOR OUT terminal to the "S" video input of your monitor.
-In addition, a video unit equipped with an "S" video output can be connected to the VIDEO AUX S VIDEO terminal on the front of this unit.
+If your monitor has an "S" video input terminal and your video cassette recorder, LD player, DVD player, etc. also have "S" video terminals, connect them to this unit's S VIDEO SIGNAL terminals as illustrated below.
+In addition, a video unit which has an "S" video output can be connected to the VIDEO AUX S VIDEO terminal on the front of this unit.

 With these connections, you can play back or record high quality pictures.
-Otherwise, connect the "composite" video terminals from your video cassette recorder, etc. to the VIDEO SIGNAL terminals of this unit, and connect this unit's VIDEO SIGNAL MONITOR OUT terminal to the "composite" video input of your monitor.
+Otherwise, connect the "composite" video terminals of your monitor, video cassette recorder, LD player, DVD player, etc. to the "composite" VIDEO SIGNAL terminals of this unit.